crosslandwa/tide-to-crunch/README.md

 # tide-to-crunch

-Take a CSV exported from Tide and convert it to a CSV suitable for import into Crunch
+Convert a CSV exported from Tide to a CSV suitable for import into Crunch

 ## Usage